Climdyn/qgs/documentation/source/files/user_guide.rst

 2.3 Changing the default parameters of qgs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section deals with how to change the parameters of qgs.
+Now, how to change the parameters of qgs?
 As stated in the :ref:`files/technical/configuration:The model's parameters module` section of the :ref:`files/references:References`, there are seven types of parameters arranged in classes:

 * :class:`~.params.ScaleParams` contains the model scale parameters.